Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 • Works offline (iOS app)

-• AI-generated summaries, flashcards, action items
+• AI summaries, flashcards, action items

-• Manual control over speaker labels
+• Manual control over labels

 Cons: